jerome-wilson-developer/udacity-project4-final-v5-master/README.md

 ### The Research for this project included:
     * Guidance from my weekly Session Leader - Rockwell, different Slack Leaders, and suggestions from the project reviewers
+    # The blog content for this project is taken from a blog by Kealan Parr called The Four Pillars of Object-Oriented Programming.
     * Google browser's Inspect Elements and Dev Page Source tools
     * YouTube walkthroughs, freeCodeCamp, etc
     * YouTube tutorials such as Kevin Powell, Brad Traversy, Cifer, etc.